Robert Eisenman: First to call the James Ossuary fraudulent

-Eisenman was the first to publicly claim that the James Ossuary was fraudulent when it originally surfaced in October 2002 and he did this on the first day it appeared in news articles from AP and op-ed pieces as in the Los Angeles Times on the basis of what the inscription actually said and not on the basis of 'scientific' or 'pseudo-scientific aids like those of palaeography or patina analysis.
+Eisenman was the first to publicly claim that the James Ossuary was fraudulent when it originally surfaced in October 2002, doing so on the first day the story appeared in news articles published by the Associated Press and op-ed pieces in the Los Angeles Times.
+He did so on the basis of what the inscription actually said and not on the basis of scientific aids like those of palaeography or patina analysis (which Eisenman described as "new science" whose value he was unsure of), as well as the lack of "confirmed provenance ... and no authenticated chain of custody or transmission".

-In the first place, when he actually saw the ossuary at the AAR/SBL Conference in Toronto three weeks later, it was clear there were two separate hands on the inscription, the second patently more cursive.
-Secondly, even if the "Jacob the Son of Joseph" part were authentic (there being plenty of ossuaries of this kind available around Jerusalem), the second "Brother of Jesus" part would have to have been added a substantial amount of time later, either in antiquity by a pious pilgrim or in modern times, by a not-very-sophisticated forger because at the time (62 CE), Jesus – if he existed as such – would have been no more well known in Jerusalem than his putative brother James, and probably far less so; so there would have been no need to add such a rare cognomen except to please believers.
+When he actually saw the ossuary at the AAR/SBL Conference in Toronto three weeks later, it was clear to Eisenman that there were two separate hands involved in the inscription, the second patently more cursive.
+He further argued that even if the "Jacob the Son of Joseph" part was authentic (there being plenty of ossuaries of this kind available around Jerusalem, "most not even inscribed and some never used"), the second "Brother of Jesus" part would have to have been added a substantial amount of time later, either in antiquity by a pious pilgrim or in modern times, by a not-very-sophisticated forger, because at the time (62 CE), Jesus – if he existed as such – would have been no more well known in Jerusalem than his putative brother James, and probably far less so; as such, there would have been no need to add such a rare cognomen except to please believers.

-Moreover, as he said in his Los Angeles Times op-ed of 29 September 2002, he would have been much more impressed if the first part of the inscription had said "son of Clopas'/'Cleophas'/‘Cephas’ or some such thing, which is how individuals connected to this family were known in Palestine in this period and not the more pat or theologically-consistent "Joseph"; or if the second part had simply added the cognomen "the Zaddik” (הׂצדיק) or "Just One", which was also how James was known by everyone in Palestine at this time according to Eusebius.
+Moreover, as Eisenman wrote in his op-ed, he would have been much more impressed if the first part of the inscription had said "“James the son of Cleophas,” “Clopas or even “Alphaeus”", which is how individuals connected to this family were known in Palestine in this period and not the more theologically-consistent Joseph, which "is what a modern audience, schooled in the Gospels, would expect, not an ancient one".
+Additionally, if the ossuary had included the cognomen "the Zaddik" (הׂצדיק) or "Just One", "which is how many referred to him, including Hegesippus from the 2nd century and Eusebius from the 4th", Eisenman would have "more willingly credited it."
+Eisenman also pointed out that none of the ancient sources for James' burial mention an ossuary.